SSD Comparison: SAS vs SATA

 One common test of speed is throughput.
 This is the amount of data that can be moved, processed, read and written to the hard drive.
 The latest SAS format, SAS-3, has a capacity to move data at 12 Gbits/s, which is twice as fast as SATA drives.

-SAS drives also have the advantage of being full duplex, meaning that SAS drives can send and receive data at full speed, at the same time.
-SATA drives can only handle full speed data in one direction at a time.
+SAS drives also have the advantage of being a full-duplex, meaning that SAS drives can send and receive data at full speed at the same time.
+SATA drives can only handle full-speed data in one direction at a time.

 SAS also delivers a reduction in hardware overhead, which is critical when the number of input/output operations per second (IOPS) and latency of data exchange becomes an issue.
-SAS drives also offer better overall end-to-end data integrity, and a more highly configurable reporting structure than SATA drives.
+SAS drives also offer better overall end-to-end data integrity and a more configurable reporting structure than SATA drives.

 If SAS Drives Are So Amazing, Why Don’t We See Them Everywhere?

-Before you run out an upgrade your home computer to a SAS drive, you should know SATA drives and SAS drives are targeted towards different markets.
-SAS drives are purposefully built for the Server market, where companies need highly reliable storage that many people can access at once, whereas SATA drives are commonly used in client computers, archive storage arrays and tiered storage where speed and reliability are less of a factor.
+Before you run out and upgrade your home computer to a SAS drive, you should know SATA drives and SAS drives are targeted towards different markets.
+SAS drives are purposefully built for the Server market, where companies need highly reliable storage that many people can access at once.
+In contrast, SATA drives are commonly used in client computers, archive storage arrays and tiered storage where speed and reliability are less of a factor.

 What Do We Use Here At VentraIP Australia

 All web hosting plans we offer at VentraIP Australia are powered by SAS SSD hard drives.
-By investing in faster and more reliable drives, we have been able to deliver the fastest shared hosting platform in Australia.
+By investing in faster and more reliable drives, we have delivered the fastest shared hosting platform in Australia.
 We recommend hosting your website on one of our Shared Hosting plans if you’re after lightning fast hosting.